-The majority of the work will be done at night and on weekends to ensure minimal disruption to Congressional business, events and public tours. – however, Dome tours will not be offered while the project is underway.
-The Capitol Building will remain open throughout the project.
+The majority of the work will be done at night and on weekends to ensure minimal disruption to Congressional business, events and public tours.
+However, Dome tours will not be offered while the project is underway.

 What's the sequence of work for the project?

 In November 2013, the AOC awarded the contract to support the Dome restoration and provided notice to the contractor to begin work.
 Following this notice, the AOC works with the contractor to finalize project timelines and scaffold designs.
 Once the timeline plan is complete the contractor conducts on-site surveys, installs fencing and begins protecting invaluable artwork and statuary in the Capitol Rotunda.

 Next, once equipment and materials for the restoration work arrive on Capitol Grounds, vertical scaffold towers allowing workers to reach the Dome are installed on the West Front, during this time a protective netting system is installed in the Capitol Rotunda.
 Installation of scaffolding on the outside the of the Dome follows, beginning at the boiler plate (base) and peristyle levels (lower columns) of the Dome, and over time reaching the base of the Statue of Freedom.

 As scaffolding is completed work begins and includes paint abatement, application of primer coat, cast iron restoration, and window repair and replacement.
 Once these tasks are complete from the boiler plate to the base of Statue of Freedom, work moves from top-to-bottom and includes application of cast iron filler where needed, application of mid and top coat paint, installation of fall protection and bird deterrent systems.
 As work is completed scaffolding will be removed.